-Giving workers benefits is crucial, because this demonstrates that employers care about their employees’ well-being and about keeping retention high.
-Healthy and motivated workers are more likely to take less sick days and perform their jobs better.
+Giving workers benefits is crucial because this demonstrates that employers care about their employees’ well-being and about keeping retention high.
+Healthy and motivated workers are more likely to take fewer sick days and perform their jobs better.

 Types of Employee Benefits Plans